brrkrmn/quiz-app/README.md

 ## Development Setup

-To clone and run this project, you'll need Git and Node.js (which comes with npm) installed on your computer.
+To clone and run this project, you'll need Git and Node.js (>= v18.17.0) installed on your computer.

 <br>